The Fairness-Accuracy Pareto Front

 Notably, the overlap weights smoothly down-weigh subjects in the tails of the propensity score distribution, thereby mitigating the common problem of extreme propensity scores.
 In contrast, the standard inverse probability weights can suffer from excessive variance and correspond to emphasis on a target population which may consist of subjects very atypical for their particular value of $\rva$.

-To apply Algorithm \ref{alg}, it seems natural to proceed with $U_n(\theta) = \hat \tau_{ATO}(f_\theta(\rvx))$.
-However, rather than assessing the ATO causal estimand measuring the average effect of $\rva$ on the final predicted probabilities in the overlap population, we made a deliberate choice instead to work with the intermediate representations of the neural network.
-Namely, in our experiments we considered two options for $U_n(\theta)$.
-In the first, we measure the average effect of $\rva$ on the penultimate layer of the neural network, $\rvh^{(L-1)}$, in the overlap population, leading to
+In our experiments we considered two possibilities for $U_n(\theta)$.
+In the first, we measure the average effect in the overlap population of $\rva$ on the penultimate layer of the neural network, $\rvh^{(L-1)}$ leading to

 where $w_i$ are the overlap weights as in \eqref{eq:overlapwts}.
 In the second option for $U_n$, we measure the average effect of $\rva$ on all intermediate layers of the neural network, leading to